Miss Charlotte Hill

-I feel very fortunate to have been part of the Sidbury team for a number of years, both as a parent and now as a teaching assistant and Thrive practitioner.
+I feel very fortunate to have been part of the Sidbury team for a number of years, both as a parent and now as a teaching assistant.
 I have a genuine interest in the social and emotional well being of children and I work closely with the school's SENDCOo to ensure all of our children have the chance to thrive whilst at school.
 I enjoy running the popular gardening club alongside the green fingered Mr Faulkner and Mrs Stevens.

 Outside of school I love to walk, cook, and read, and I embrace opportunities to share these interests with children at Sidbury.
 I particularly love sharing the glorious countryside walks in and around the village with Key Stage 2 children, in preparation for their Exmoor Challenge.
 As a parent of 3 myself, I know that it can be a turbulent job, with many highs and lows along the way, the key to supporting children through their emotional roller coaster as they develop into young adults is to be able to support the whole family, and I am delighted to be able to give time to this through my role as the school's Parent Support Advisor.

 I feel very privileged to have been part of the Sidbury Team for a number of years during which time I have seen both my sons educated at Sidbury Primary School.
 I have worked as a Teaching Assistant in Key Stage 1 during my time here.
 The caring and nurturing environment provided by all makes the school an exceptional place to work and learn.